 Geology Walk: Minerals and Mines at Penhale Point

-The Cornish coastline is littered with fascinating historical sites and remains, from the county's mining era to military operations.
-Learn a little more about the history hidden in the dunes, including spotting some of the many mine shafts in the area now rugged features of the landscape, on a guided walk with geologist Gus Horsley and Cornwall Wildlife Trust.
+The Cornish coastline is littered with fascinating historical sites and remains from the county's mining era.
+Learn a little more about the history of mining near Holywell, including spotting some of the mine shafts in this rugged landscape, on a guided walk with geologist Gus Horsley.

-We will be walking a circular route heading west on the SW coast path and then back through the MOD disused army camp.
+The walk will leave from the Holywell side of the headland, and head up and along the coast path, around land owned by the MOD.
+After about 1.5 miles we'll turn around and head back to the start again.
 There will be stops to look for mining evidence and to admire the wonderful views of Holywell Bay and Penhale Dunes.

 Participants should be aware that the walk will involve part of the coast path, with high unfenced sections, and areas of mine workings and shafts, so care is needed.
 There are some steep(ish) sections near the start but otherwise the going is fairly level, if uneven underfoot.
 Well behaved dogs are welcome, but must be kept on leads at all times.